pol-rivero/pol-rivero/README.md

 Hey there!
 Here's what you should know about me:

 <ul>
-  <li>He/Him, 22 years old (as of April 6, 2024)</li>
+  <li>He/Him, 22 years old (as of April 7, 2024)</li>
   <li>
     <p>I'm currently studying Software Engineering at the
       <img align="top" src="img/UPC_logo.png" alt="UPC Logo" width="20" height="20">
       UPC (BarcelonaTech).</p>
   </li>
   <li>I made 40 public GitHub commits during March 2024.
-Fun fact: 40 is the number of years of marriage as the ruby wedding anniversary. 🤓</li>
+Fun fact: 40 is the number of eggs that female alligators lay, which hatch in 60 - 70 days. 🤓</li>
 </ul>